free things to do in New York City

 Opening Reception | Beckoned to Blue: The Color in Three Parts

-This exhibition examines the essence of the color blue, presented in three parts: Elements III - Blue - an immersive light sculpture installation in the main gallery space; a sensory chamber installation with a sound piece by Catherine Christer Hennix; and a set of accompanying photographic works featuring blue in an exploration of dimensionality.
+This exhibition examines the essence of the color blue, presented in three parts: Elements III - Blue more - an immersive light sculpture installation in the main gallery space; a sensory chamber installation with a sound piece by Catherine Christer Hennix; and a set of accompanying photographic works featuring blue in an exploration of dimensionality.
 Artist Anne Katrine Senstad was raised in Singapore and Norway and received her art education at Parsons School of Design, The New School for Social Research in New York, and Berkeley University in California.
 Her practice lies in the intersections of architectural installation art, photography, video art, neon sculpture and site specificity within the language of chromatic minimalism and light environments.
-For several decades, her practice has been focused on the phenomenology of perception of light, sound and color.
+For several decades, her practice has been focused on the phenomenology of perception of light, sound and color. less

 New York City, NY; NYC